miraland-labs/solarti-web3.js/README.md

 ## Contributing

-If you have an issue to report or would like to contribute a pull request, please do so against the monorepo at https://github.com/solana-labs/solana.
-We are not able to merge pull requests into the mirror repo https://github.com/solana-labs/solana-web3.js and issues filed there may go unnoticed.
+If you have an issue to report or would like to contribute a pull request, please do so against the monorepo at https://github.com/miraland-labs/miraland.
+We are not able to merge pull requests into the mirror repo https://github.com/miraland-labs/solarti-web3.js and issues filed there may go unnoticed.

 ## Disclaimer

-All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the Solana Foundation's ("SF") best efforts.
+All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the Miraland Foundation's ("SF") best efforts.
 It is up to the reader to check and validate their accuracy and truthfulness.
 Furthermore nothing in this project constitutes a solicitation for investment.